jimshawx/jammy/ReadMe.md

 * It's free!
 (MIT License)

 ### The not so good stuff
-* The Copper emulation is patchy still and there are lots of problems with DMA timing.
+* The Copper emulation is patchy still and there are problems with DMA timing.
 * No attempt is made to be cycle exact
-* Sprite collision doesn't work yet
 * All blits are immediate

 The C# 68000 is slightly faster than the Musashi one, not because I have made any specific efforts to optimise it, but I think mostly because thunking out of C# into C and back again isn't particularly fast.